 Jordy makes his home with his father and his mother.
 Washing clothes, running errands and cleaning are his household duties.
-His father is sometimes employed and his mother maintains the home.
+His father is employed as a farmer and his mother is sometimes employed.
 There are 2 children in the family.

 For fun, Jordy enjoys soccer, playing with cars and singing.
-He attends church activities regularly and is in primary school where his performance is above average.
+He attends Vacation Bible School regularly and is in primary school where his performance is above average.

 Jordy lives in the mountainous community of Juan Montalvo, home to approximately 11,000 residents.
 Typical houses are constructed of cement floors, brick walls and tile roofs.
 The most commonly spoken language is Spanish.